o19s/solr-tmdb/README.md

 2. Navigate into the newly unzipped directory.

+3. Open `/path/to/solr-tmdb-master/solr_home/tmdb/conf/solrconfig.xml` and change the path to include the extra libraries located in `/path/to/solr-tmdb-master/docker/lib`.

-3. Run Solr pointing at the TMDB Solr Home directory included in this repo.
+4. Run Solr pointing at the TMDB Solr Home directory included in this repo.

 Linux/OSX:
 >bin/solr start -f -s /path/to/solr-tmdb-master/solr_home/